ukama/ukama/systems/subscriber/subscriber-registry/README.md

 ## Demo

-Make sure that the subscriber registry is running and listening for connections.
+Make sure that the subscriber registry and message bus broker are running and listening for connections.
 You can start the server by running `make server`.

 ### Add

 The Add method allows you to add a new subscriber to the database.
 It takes the following parameters:

 ```
+orgID : A UUID representing the org ID of the subscriber.
 networkID`: A string representing the network ID of the subscriber.
 firstName: A string representing the first name of the subscriber.
 lastName: A string representing the last name of the subscriber.